Philips MA 60

 Opening the bowl reveals the lantern's identification label.
 Notice the Philips-style date code 5H; this represents August 1995, although I noticed that beneath the label is a stamped date of June 1995.

 This monster of a lantern was (somehow!) attached to an AC Ford AC872 wall bracket on Saturday, 4th December 2009.
-When installed, a lamp still had to be sourced, and so when it did arrive, the problem then arose of how to actually fit it in the lantern, owing to the tightly-packed nature of the collection.
-After a lot of manoeuvring, the lamp was eventually accommodated and the bowl clips fastened.
+When installed, a lamp still had to be sourced, and so when it did arrive, the problem then arose of how to fit it into the lantern, owing to the tightly-packed nature of the collection.
+After a lot of manoeuvring, the lamp was, eventually, accommodated and the bowl clips fastened.
 Only in this photograph does the lantern's length become truly apparent!
-A Sirebeck T300 photocell was added after this photograph was taken - this was done in order to copy the setup of the A38 lanterns prior to removal - the majority of these MA 60s had T300s fitted, although each double-arm was wired so that one cell controlled both lanterns, with a blanking cell being fitted in the 'slave' lantern on each column.
+A Sirebeck T300 photocell was added after this photograph was taken - this was done in order to copy the setup of the A38 lanterns prior to removal - the majority of these MA 60s had T300s fitted, although each double-arm was wired in such a way that one cell controlled both lanterns, with a blanking cell being fitted in the 'slave' lantern on each column.

 When viewed from the side, the slightly longer length of the MA 60 in comparison to the Alpha 6 can clearly be seen.